brunnerklaus/dockprom/README.md

 ## Setup unify-poller

 Add a user to the UniFi Controller follow this [guideline](https://github.com/unifi-poller/unifi-poller/wiki/Installation).</br>
-Set correct host, password and user in `.env` to pol metrics from [unify-controller](https://github.com/brunnerklaus/docker-unifi-rpi)
+Set correct host, password and user in `.env` to poll metrics from [unify-controller](https://github.com/brunnerklaus/docker-unifi-rpi)

 ```yml
 #influxdb